 Frequently Asked Questions

 Below find answers to frequently asked questions from Manchester Jewish Museum visitors.
-Find out any visitor information, from what time we open to what our café serves.
+Find out any visitor information – from what time we open to what our café serves.

 You can also find out what we’re doing to protect our visitors from COVID-19 by clicking here.
 Please help us to keep everyone safe by wearing a face covering when visiting our museum.